midnightntwrk/midnight-trusted-setup/README.md

 point.

 ## End of the SRS ceremony
-The ceremony will end on Dec 16, 2025 (AoE), no more contributions will be accepted after this date.
+The ceremony ended on Dec 16, 2025 (AoE), no more contributions are now accepted.

-When the ceremony is over, we will perform an additional iteration using a randomness beacon as entropy source.
+We are now about to perform one last additional iteration using a randomness beacon as entropy source.
 This is to ensure that the final SRS is unbiased.

 Concretely, the toxic waste that will be used in the last iteration will be derived with `ChaCha20`, seeded with entropy from